echobom/UERANSIM-wiki/Configuring-the-TUN-interface.md

 **NOTE 1:** You can start UERANSIM with `nr-agent --no-route-config` if you don't want the automatic routing configurations (item 2).
 However TUN interface is always created after a PDU session establishment (item 1).

-**NOTE 2:** Using UE/gNB and Core Network on the same computer is likely to cause problems.
+**NOTE 2:** Using UE/gNB and Core Network on the same computer causes problems.
 We strongly suggest the usage of 2 different machines for UERANSIM and core network.
 (You can use virtual machines or non-virtual machines, it does not matter.)

 Next Steps:
 [Using the TUN interface](https://github.com/aligungr/UERANSIM/wiki/Using-the-TUN-interface)